ARJITMALIK/torke/README.md

-# torke
+# Torke
-A vibrant colorscheme for terminal emulators
+A vibrant and fresh looking colorscheme for terminal emulators